 Are you not sure if you should replace your pillow, check it with some easy tests.

 Test 1: The first step, remove the pillowcase and check your pillow.
 Is it already torn?
-Sniff it, does it smell?
+Sniff it.
+Does it smell?
 Is it stained with sweat?
-If the answer is yes for any of these questions, you should start to use a new pillow.
+If the answer is yes to any of these questions, you should start to use a new pillow.

 Test 2: If your pillow passed the previous inspection, do the fold test.
 Put it on the bed folded twice (If you have a giant size one, wrap it in third, not just in half).
 What do you see?
 If your pillow is staying there folded, consider the immediate change.
 That dead cushion won’t give the necessary support for your neck and body.

 Choose a pillow for your sleeping position.

 Sleeping position is one of the most significant factors when you purchase a new pillow.
 Mainly there are three dominant types: on your back, on your side, on your stomach.
 If you want to know more, read my post about sleeping positions.

 As a back sleeper, you need a pillow that can keep your neck perfectly aligned with your spine.
 What you are looking for is “medium”.
 Not average, medium means medium firmness and a medium loft.
 Thinner pillows can work, too, if they have additional loft at the bottom.
 That means that they are a bit thicker around the neck area.
 Often memory foam pillows have this feature.

 Extra tip: put a cushion under your knees to support your back and avoid back pain.

 If you sleep on your side, you will need a firm and thick pillow.
 The high loft can keep your head up to align it with your spine.
 Also, a high-profile pillow will be a relief for your shoulders since it doesn’t have to keep your body’s full weight.
 Firmness is essential.
 With a softer pillow, your head would sink closer to the mattress, and you would lose all benefit of a thicker one.